helje5/dockSwiftOnARM/README.md

 If everything worked fine, it'll end like that:
 ```
-OK, your cross compilation toolchain for Raspi Ubuntu Xenial is now ready to be used
+OK, your cross compilation toolchain for Raspi Ubuntu Bionic is now ready to be used
  - SDK: /tmp/cross-toolchain/arm64v8-ubuntu-bionic.sdk
  - toolchain: /tmp/cross-toolchain/swift.xctoolchain
  - SwiftPM destination.json: /tmp/cross-toolchain/arm64v8-ubuntu-bionic-destination.json